 Find our Comfort Tips here.
 Watch our videos below for pregnancy comfort today!

-Spinning Babies Parent Class on Vimeo
+Spinning Babies Parent Class

 Mixing midwifery values with modern body balancing, Gail’s optimistic handling of fetal position challenges in pregnancy and labor show you how to add pregnancy comfort, labor ease and avoid cesarean surgery.
 Start sooner than later!